epegzz/node-scraper/README.md

 node-scraper is very minimalistic: You provide the URL of the website you want to scrape and a parser function that converts HTML into Javascript objects.

-The parser functions are generators, which means you will `yield` your results instead of returning them.
+Parser functions are implemented as generators, which means they will `yield` results instead of returning them.
 That guarantees that network requests are made only as fast/frequent as we can consume them.
- Stopping the scraper is simply done by stopping to consume results ✨
+ Stopping consuming the results will stop further network requests ✨

 # Example